The Microsoft Exchange certificate is installed when you install an Exchange Server, and it's 5…

 Export mailbox folder permissions to CSV file

 In a previous article, we discussed how to export mailbox permissions to CSV file.
-This time we want to export mailbox folder permissions to CSV file.
-We like to know which user has access to which folder and which permission level they have access to that folder.
+This time, we want to export mailbox folder permissions to CSV file.
+We like to know which user has access to which folder and which permission level access they have to that folder.
 We will look into the mailbox folder permissions of a single user and all the users.
 In this article, you will learn how to export mailbox folder permissions to CSV file.

 Introduction